 Guatemala City is the capital of Guatemala and is likely to be your starting location for your trip.
 Guatemala city is often avoided by tourists.
 The capital is known as a big, dirty dangerous city.
-Most tourists therefore move directly to Antigua.
+Most tourists, therefore, move directly to Antigua.
 We also recommend this, because Guatemala city is very boring and is not worth a visit at all.
 There are so many more beautiful places in Guatemala, so skip it!
-When you arrive on the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about $24 to $36.
+When you arrive at the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about $24 to $36.

 Antigua is a picturesque village and is the most visited place in Guatemala.
 This is entirely justified because Antigua is a beautiful colonial village.
 You will find many old colonial buildings and experience a cozy Latin village atmosphere.
 From Antigua, you can do one of the best excursions in all of Guatemala: climbing the mountain Acatenango.
 Read all the best things to do in Antigua in our article.

-Lake Atitlan is known as the most beautiful natural spectacle in Guatamala.
+Lake Atitlan is known as the most beautiful natural spectacle in Guatemala.
 Lake Atitlan is an incredible environment even for seasoned travelers.
 This is because the lake is surrounded by large volcanoes.
 The beautiful vistas and small villages around the lake make sure you don’t want to miss this.
 Are you curious?
 Then read all things you can do in Lake Atitlan.

 Do you want to add a nature reserve to your route?
 Do you want to see the most beautiful natural landscape in Guatemala?
 Then Semuc Champey is for you!
-The highlight of your visit are the natural pools above a river.
+The highlight of your visit is the natural pools above a river.
 Over the years, the river has formed limestone, which, together with the turquoise water, has a beautiful appearance.
 You can enjoy swimming here and explore the beautiful area.
 Read our Semuc Champey ultimate travel guide here.